 No plastics design theory, just plenty of illustrated examples of the most common plastic design features achievable with injection molding.
-Where designed for plastic injection becomes real.
+Where designed for plastic injection becomes real and is the cheapest mass-production technology available.

 This collection is intended to grow over time